jwmacd/STAR/README.md

 ```

 ### 2. CogVideoX-based
+Refer to these [instructions]() for inference with the CogVideX-5B-based model.

 Please note that the CogVideX-5B-based model supports only 720x480 input.

 ## ❤️ Acknowledgments
 This project is based on [I2VGen-XL](https://github.com/ali-vilab/VGen), [VEnhancer](https://github.com/Vchitect/VEnhancer) and [CogVideoX](https://github.com/THUDM/CogVideo).
 Thanks for their awesome works.